Forgiveness: Ideas about what forgiveness is not

-Forgiveness does not encompass condoning, forgetting, or excusing the transgressor's actions.
+Forgiveness does not have to encompass condoning, forgetting, or excusing the transgressor's actions.
 Additionally, the victim does not have to minimize their feelings of having been wronged in order to forgive, nor do they have to reconcile with the transgressor.
 The focus of forgiveness is not to deny or suppress anger; rather, its focus is on dealing with resentment.
 In particular, it is healthy to acknowledge and express negative emotions before one forgives.
-Forgiveness is also distinct from accountability or justice; in particular, punishment and compensation are independent of the choice to forgive, and the victim can forgive or not forgive while still pursuing punishment and/or compensation.
+Forgiveness is also distinct from accountability or justice; punishment and compensation are independent of the choice to forgive, and the victim can forgive or not forgive while still pursuing punishment and/or compensation.

 While a victim may have granted decisional forgiveness (refraining from seeking revenge, possibly reconciling), they may not have emotionally forgiven the offender (replacing negative emotions towards them with positive ones) or expressed forgiveness to them.
 Additionally, expressing emotions may be distinct from genuinely experiencing the emotions (i.e. people can claim one emotional experience while actually feeling something else instead).
-Although it is heavily debated, emotional forgiveness is generally considered to be for the victim and not the offender, unless the victim chooses to involve the offender by expressing forgiveness to them or reconciling.
-It is not considered to be something that can be granted by an uninvolved party.
+Although it is heavily debated, emotional forgiveness is generally considered to be for the benefit of the victim and not the offender, unless the victim chooses to involve the offender by expressing forgiveness to them or reconciling.
+Forgiveness cannot be granted by an uninvolved party.

 Timeliness

-Psychologist Wanda Malcolm, in Women's Reflections on the Complexities of Forgiveness, outlines reasons why forgiveness takes time: when working on self (care/healing) takes priority (i.e. therapy, medical injuries, etc.), when issues of safety need to be addressed, and where facilitating forgiveness may be premature immediately after an interpersonal offense.
+Psychologist Wanda Malcolm, in Women's Reflections on the Complexities of Forgiveness, outlines reasons why forgiveness takes time: working on self-care and/or personal healing may take priority (i.e. therapy, medical injuries, etc.); issues of safety may need to be addressed; and facilitating forgiveness immediately after an interpersonal offense may be premature.
 Malcolm explains, "premature efforts to facilitate forgiveness may be a sign of our reluctance to witness our client's pain and suffering and may unwittingly reinforce the client's belief that the pain and suffering is too much to bear and must be suppressed or avoided."

 Worthington et al. observed that "anything done to promote forgiveness has little impact unless substantial time is spent at helping participants think through and emotionally experience their forgiveness".
-Efforts to facilitate forgiveness may be premature and even harmful immediately after an interpersonal injury.